Kirstie Alley, 'Cheers' and 'Veronica's Closet' star, dead at 71 - KTVZ

 By Dan Heching, Amy Simonson and Taylor Romine, CNN

-Actress Kirstie Alley has died after a brief battle with cancer, her children True and Lillie Parker announced on her social media.
+Actress Kirstie Alley, star of the big and small screens known for her Emmy-winning role on “Cheers” and films like “Look Who’s Talking,” has died after a brief battle with cancer, her children True and Lillie Parker announced on her social media.

 She was 71.